MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **Activity**

-1. Test and play around with example3 on the Lola network in pairs.
+1. Test and explore the example on your local machine.
+Use "localhost" or "127.0.0.1" as your client and server IPs.

 By offsetting/forwarding the OSC timestamp, you should experience that your signal is more stable and resilient to jitter.
-According to Schmeder et.al, we can use something called Forward Synchronization to remove jitter and synchronize two machines if the clock sync error between our two machines is smaller than the average transport jitter.
+According to Schmeder et.al, we can use something called Forward Synchronization to remove jitter and better synchronize two machines if the clock sync error is smaller than the average transport jitter.

 2. Try to recreate the Forward Synchronization method detailed in the literature and diagram below.
 Also, make the clock signal control something more interesting than a simple metronome.